 Navigating the modern environment of international business requires companies that engage in the exchange of goods and services across international borders to be ever vigilant in addressing customs and import controls laws, including those related to border and supply chain security.
 These laws are generally enforced by countries and customs unions.
-In the United States, under the direction of the departments of Homeland Security and the Treasury, U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE) are primarily responsible for these laws’ enforcement, among other government agencies.
+In the United States, under the direction of the departments of Homeland Security and the Treasury, U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE), among other government agencies, are primarily responsible for these laws’ enforcement, among other government agencies.
 Whether in the United States or elsewhere, these laws necessitate proactivity from businesses, lest their supply chains be interrupted, or they find themselves on the receiving end of government sanctions.
 Akin Gump Strauss Hauer & Feld LLP’s customs and import controls practice works to ensure and optimize our clients’ cost- and time-efficient shipment of goods and services across borders, within the confines of the law.

 Navigating Through Stepped-Up Controls and Scrutiny